-Nest boxes should be lined with pine shavings, grass clippings, or any most chemical-free materials.
-Bedding should be changed often to stay clean for your chickens.
+Nest boxes should be lined with pine shavings, grass clippings, or any chemical-free materials.
+The bedding should be changed often to stay clean for your chickens.
 Fresh herbs like rosemary and lavender are good to keep the smell down too.

 If your outdoor area is packed ground you can build a few boxes from wood and add some dirt and sand.
 Do not add anything else.
 Diatomaceous earth is often recommended on the internet but the dust in this product will do more harm than good.
 Stick with dirt and sand.

 Have a Water Source